ffund/tcp-ip-essentials/online-faq.md

 #### How do I join this course on Gradescope?

-In Brightspace, click on Content, then Course Tools, then Gradescope.
-This will prompt you to create an account or sign into your account (if you have one already), and then it will automatically add you to our course on Gradescope.
+In Brightspace, click on Content, then Course Tools, then Gradescope setup instructions.
+Follow the instructions there to join the course on Gradescope.

 #### Why are there two due dates for each assignment in Gradescope?